 Many healthcare facilities produce hazardous waste.
 The mostly widely accepted definition of hazardous waste (at least in the US), is RCRA hazardous waste - that is, waste that meets the criteria laid out in the Resource Conservation and Recovery Act (RCRA) of 1976 and the Hazardous and Solid Waste Amendments to RCRA of 1984.
 State and local governments can have their own definitions and regulate waste in their own ways, but when you say “hazardous waste” to a waste management professional, he or she thinks RCRA waste.

 This page talks about what makes healthcare waste hazardous.
 If the waste is also infectious, that is another issue.
 Sometimes healthcare waste is both hazardous and infectious, or hazardous and radioactive, and must be managed to meet the requirements for more than one type of waste.

 Some medical waste meets the definition of RCRA waste.
 There are four lists of enumerated hazards (F, K, P and U) and medicines appear on two of the lists (P and U).
 Further, some waste streams are highly (1) corrosive, (2) reactive, (3) ignitable, and (4) toxic, either with or without the characteristics that make them medical waste.
 For instance, blood soaked up by rag soaked in flammable solvents could be both medical and hazardous waste.
 Some chemotherapy drugs are included on the P and U lists and other chemotherapy drugs developed after the lists were written still qualify for RCRA hazardous status because of their toxicity.

-Flammability or inflammability (same thing) does not make a waste hazardous or necessarily of special concern.
+Flammability or inflammability (they are the same thing) does not make a waste hazardous or necessarily of special concern.
 Many wastes will burn (that’s why incineration is an appealing treatment).
 Indeed, most waste generated in the typical office, or even industrial setting, will burn.
 But burnable or flammable is not the same as ignitable.
 RCRA says that ignitable waste is hazardous.
 That is, the waste must be liable to being set on fire with a spark.
 The metric used to quantify ignitability is the flashpoint.